 Here are the 17 most popular technical writing tools for documentation in 2021.

 Whatfix signifies a paradigm shift in the way help documentation is presented online.
 Static and lengthy web help pages do not catch the user’s attention as effectively as the interactive, pictorial guides presented by Whatfix, popularly called ‘balloons’.

-Moreover, online help in today’s world needs to spread across various gadgets – be it PCs, tablets or smartphones.
+Moreover, online help in today’s world needs to spread across various gadgets – be it PCs, tablets, or smartphones.
 Whatfix automatically adapts the help content to suit the gadget.
-And the same help content can be accessed in different forms – as a slideshow, PDF, or a video.
+And the same help content can be accessed in different forms – as a slideshow, PDF, or video.

-Author’s Tip: This technical writing tools comes with good support for extensions – for multi-language content, collaborative reviewing, tracking edits, built-in search etc.
+Author’s Tip: This technical writing tool comes with good support for extensions – for multi-language content, collaborative reviewing, tracking edits, built-in search, etc.